clementgallet/libTAS/docs/guides/options.md

 The System Time is the time that is accessed by the game.
 It can be set before starting the game to have different starting times.
 Because system time is often used as a seed to a random number generator, setting this value can affect the random behaviors in the game.
 This is why initial system time is stored in movie files.
 When the game has started, this value shows the current time that the game has access to.

+### Mouse relative mode

+Set the mouse position relative to the center of the screen.
+For exemple, if you move the cursor 3 pixels to the right of the center of the screen, it will be sent to the game as if you moved your cursor 3 pixels to the right from the last frame.
+This is useful for first-person controls, together with the next feature.

 ## File

 ### Executable Options